Beware Of The Hospital Social Worker With A Fair Deal Application Form

-Unfortunately, many persons requiring long term care don’t have this opportunity to pre plan and to get advice as they are often struck down unexpectedly by a health event or injury and are hospitalized.
+Unfortunately, many persons requiring long term care don’t have this opportunity to pre-plan and to get advice as they are often struck down unexpectedly by a health event or injury and are hospitalised.
 Due to their increased care needs, long term care may be the only option.
-Once the hospital has done everything, they can do to stabilize the persons condition the hospital will want that patient moved out of the hospital asap to free up beds for their new incoming patients.
+Once the hospital has done everything, they can do to stabilise the persons condition the hospital will want that patient moved out of the hospital asap to free up beds for their new incoming patients.

 The social worker is not a financially qualified person and have little or no knowledge of the finances or transactions such as transfers of assets that the applicant may have made within the last five years.
 Their objective is simply to get the form filled in and submitted regardless of the implications of doing so, on the Patient or their family.
 Once the form is submitted, they can allocate transitional care funding and move the patient to a nursing home.
 Once out of the hospital the patient is no longer the hospitals or the social workers problem.